Foxes returns with new single 'Love Not Loving You' | NME

 Southampton pop artist Foxes has finally made her return to the scene with the release of her new single ‘Love Not Loving You’.
-Watch the official music video below.

 This is the first song we’ve heard from Foxes – real name Louisa Allen – in four years, following the release of her 2016 album ‘All I Need’.